A Mean-Field Game Approach to Equilibrium Pricing in Solar Renewable Energy Certificate Markets: The Model

 We denote the equilibrium SREC price process by $S^{\mu^{[N]}}=(S_t^{\mu^{[N]}})_{t\in\mfT}$.
-With this notation, we emphasize the dependence of the SREC price on the actions of all agents; indeed, the SREC market (and accordingly, the equilibrium SREC price) is the mechanism by which agents interact with one another.
-In \Cref{sec:SREC_price}, it is shown that the equilibrium SREC price is dependent on the distribution of states, rather than the controls themselves, but at this point in the paper, we have not demonstrated this, hence we note it by $S^{\mu^{[N]}}$ to be more general.
+With this notation, we emphasize the dependence of the SREC price on the controlled states of all agents; indeed, the SREC market (and accordingly, the equilibrium SREC price) is the mechanism by which agents interact with one another.
 We do not make any explicit assumptions about the dynamics of $S_t^{\mu^{[N]}}$.
 Instead, we derive its form endogenously in \Cref{sec:SREC_price} through the clearing condition, i.e. that trading must be zero-sum among all agents.